2025 Surinamese general election: Results

 Initial results showed that no party obtained a majority in the National Assembly, with the NDP winning 18 seats followed by the ruling VHP at 17.
 The remaining 16 seats were won by smaller parties.
 Turnout was estimated to be at least 58%.
 On 27 May, the NDP announced that it had finalized a coalition agreement with the General Liberation and Development Party, the National Party of Suriname, Pertjajah Luhur, Alternative 2020 and the Brotherhood and Unity in Politics.
 The coalition had enough votes to elect Jennifer Geerlings-Simons as Suriname's first female president.
 Between them, the parties in the NDP-led coalition have 34 seats, exactly the two-thirds supermajority required to elect a president without the need for support from other parties.

 On 3 July, the VHP said that it would not put forward a candidate against Geerlings-Simons.
 At the time, she had been the only person to lodge her candidacy.
-As expected, Geerlings-Simons was elected unopposed as president on 6 with NPS leader Gregory Rusland as vice president.
+As expected, Geerlings-Simons was elected unopposed as president on 6 July with NPS leader Gregory Rusland as vice president.